jaceva/react-challenge/instructions.md

 `App` is a stateful component that handles the routing between the two pages, `ContactsPage` and `AppointmentsPage`.
 This is already implemented using [React Router](https://reactrouter.com/web/guides/quick-start).

+> Note: You do not need to be familiar with React Router to complete this project.

 Based on the given requirements, implement `App` as a stateful component to handle the logic for the contacts and appointments data.

 This component will: